 Definition and Epidemiology of Intrauterine Growth Restriction

-Fetal growth restriction (FGR) or IUGR has been defined as fetal weight which is less than 10 percent of the predicted weight for the gestational age.
+Fetal growth restriction (FGR) or IUGR has been defined as a fetal weight which is less than 10% of the predicted weight for the gestational age.

 Although the usual definition of FGR mentions a fetal birth weight less than the 10th percentile, studies have found that about a quarter of the infants under the 10th percentile have a normal birth weight (i.e. they are constitutionally small, also called small for gestational age) after corrections are applied for low weight of the mother, physical characteristics of the father and residing at high altitudes.

-To avoid various confounding factors, local and national fetal growth graphs are adopted to determine FGR.
-The incidence of neonatal FGR is approximately 3-7 % of the total population.
+To avoid various confounding factors, local and national fetal growth graphs are adapted to determine FGR.
+The incidence of neonatal FGR is approximately 3 – 7% of the total population.

 Etiology of Intrauterine Growth Restriction

-- Alcohol dependency in the first trimester is associated with fetal alcohol syndrome while in second and third trimester alcohol intake as less as two drinks per day is associated with FGR.
+Alcohol dependency in the first trimester is associated with fetal alcohol syndrome, while, in the second and third trimester, alcohol intake as less as two drinks per day is associated with FGR.